syncfusion-content/blazor-docs/blazor/pivot-table/grouping.md

 ![Custom Grouping in Blazor PivotTable](images/blazor-pivottable-custom-grouping.png)

-In the dialog, the "**Field caption**" is the alias name of the new custom field that will be used to shown up in the pivot table component.
+In the dialog, the "**Field caption**" is the alias name of the new custom field that will be used to show up in the pivot table component.

 ![Caption with Custom Grouping in Blazor PivotTable](images/blazor-pivottable-custom-group-with-caption.png)